NixOS/nixpkgs/nixos/doc/manual/development/option-types.section.md

     user to affect all submodules in an `attrsOf submodule` at once.
 This is more convenient and discoverable than expecting the module user to type-merge with the `attrsOf submodule` option.

+## Union types {#sec-option-types-unions}

+A union of types is a type such that a value is valid when it is valid for at least one of those types.

+If some values are instances of more than one of the types, it is not possible to distinguish which type they are meant to be instances of.
+If that's needed, consider using a [sum type](#sec-option-types-sums).

+## Sum types {#sec-option-types-sums}

+A sum type can be thought of, conceptually, as a *`types.enum`* where each valid item is paired with a type, through some value syntax.
+Nix does not have a built-in syntax for this pairing of a label and a type or value, so sum types may be represented in multiple ways.

+If the built-in Nix value types provide enough distinction, you simplify your syntax with a [union type](#sec-option-types-unions) instead.

 ## Composed types {#sec-option-types-composed}